 Data organization begins in the planning phase (e.g., determine folder structures), but becomes especially important when data is being collected.

 When organizing the folder structure, it helps if the data is divided into categories, e.g. by project/subproject, time, date, file type, location, etc. The folder structure should not be more than 3-4 levels deep.

-A Data Management Plan describes how data is created, processed, secured and finally archived and shared in a project, i.e. how your data is managed throughout the data life cycle.
-In principle, anyone and everyone can set up an individual DMP.
+A Data Management Plan is created at the beginning of a project and describes how data is created, processed, secured and finally archived and shared in a project.
+Basically, anyone and everyone can set up an individual DMP.

 What goes into a data management plan?
 The Swiss National Science Foundation provides guiding questions to complete a DMP.
 To write a DMP, you can also consider the data life cycle and note down important aspects for each step.